itsdavide/bid-ask-DS/README.md

 AmericanPut.py: Computes the price of American options according to the calibration.

 AmericanSpreads.py: Computes the theoretical bid-ask spreads as functions of K for American and European put options.

+TheoreticalPrices.py: Plot the theoretical bid-ask price curves and the observed market prices for European options.